 A Bit About my Background

-My name is Amey Zhang Coming from a normal middle-class Chinese family, both of my parents work 9-5 and my goal is always finding a decent job and live the way my parents do.
+My name is Amey Zhang.
+I came from a normal middle-class Chinese family, where both of my parents worked 9-5.
+My goal always was finding a decent job and living the way my parents do.
 I used to feel that an entrepreneur is a genius that always comes up with great ideas.

 I didn’t think about starting my own company because I don’t think of myself as a creative person or as someone who has the capability to create a business from zero.
 I used to think that some people were born to be entrepreneurs as they were born smart and passionate, risk takers and many more other attributes!

 It turns out that I was wrong.
 The entrepreneurial spirit is a skill like driving or cooking, a skill that can be learned, sculpted and improved.